FAQs

 By using our own laboratories based in County Durham, Northeast England, we can offer you exceptional value for money and still with the same quality of processing and analysis that you should expect from such a sensitive purchase.
 Unlike some DNA testing companies, you can rest assured that your samples will not be sent abroad or to any other testing laboratory.

 We analyse your genetic code and the results are displayed as a series of coloured bands.
-We then look at these bands from both mother and alleged father to see if every band in the child is present in the parents.
+In paternity testing, we then look at these bands from both mother and alleged father to see if every band in the child is present in the parents.
 If so, there is a good chance that the child and parents are biologically related.

 Please be aware that the thatDNAcompany® DNA test is for personal information use only, it is not a legal DNA test.
 If you wish to have a legal DNA test for use in court, to change a birth certificate or another legal reason, then you will need an accredited (legal) DNA test.
-This is available from www.dadchecksilver.com, a service which is also part of Complement Genomics Ltd. For more information please call 0191 543 6434 or e-mail sales@dadchecksilver.com.
+This is available from our sister service, www.dadcheckgold.com.
+For more information please visit the website, call 0191 543 6334 or e-mail sales@dadcheckgold.com.

 All quoted days are in working days.
 A working day is classed as Monday to Friday – we do not operate on weekends or Bank Holidays.